Substituents on Benzene

 • Examples: -NO2 (nitro), -CF3 (trifluoromethyl), -COOH (carboxyl), -SO3H (sulfonic acid), -CN (cyano).

-Effect of Substituents on Reactivity
+Effect of Substituents on the Reactivity of Benzene

-1) Electron-Donating Groups (EDGs):
+1. Electron-Donating Groups (EDGs):

 • Increased Reactivity: EDGs increase the electron density of the benzene ring, making it more nucleophilic and thus more reactive towards electrophiles.